c0d3p0/bomberfan/README.md

 # Bomberfan
-A bomberman like game developed using Unity Game Engine.
+A bomberman like game developed using Unity Game Engine and C# as scripting language.
 <br />

 Obs: